shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 ## Cryptographic Scheme (CS)

 The USEF privacy and security guidelines require all participants to be able to securely transmit and authenticate messages.
-For these purposes, a transport-independent cryptographic scheme is specified, identified as Cryptographic Scheme Type 1 (CS1): implementation is a recommended practice for all implementations1.
+For these purposes, a transport-independent cryptographic scheme is specified, identified as Cryptographic Scheme Type 1 (CS1): implementation is a recommended practice for all implementations[^13].
-Based on NaCl2, a public domain library with high-speed state-of-the-art security features and a purpose-built and straightforward programming interface3, this scheme requires participants to generate two public/private key pairs:
+Based on NaCl[^14], a public domain library with high-speed state-of-the-art security features and a purpose-built and straightforward programming interface[^15], this scheme requires participants to generate two public/private key pairs:

+[^13]: If this recommendation is not followed, a compatible implementation should be provided in order to achieve USEF compliance.

+[^14]:
+    Pronounced “salt” and available with extensive documentation from http://nacl.cr.yp.to/.
+    Sodium, https://github.com/jedisct1/libsodium, is an extended NaCl derivative with Windows, OS X and Linux platform support and many available language bindings.
+    Sodium is highly recommended for USEF-compliant implementations.

+[^15]: Whereas typical cryptographic libraries require several steps to implement message encryption or signing, with each step opening the door for fatal programming mistakes, NaCl offers simple high-level functions which take care of everything, dramatically reducing the risk of inadvertent implementation errors.

 | Purpose                          | NaCl function       | Private key bits | Public key bits |
 |----------------------------------|---------------------|------------------|-----------------|